 Veterans Day 11 Nov.
 2022 and Wreaths Across America 17 Dec.
 2022

 Lieut.
-C. Edward Hine American Legion Post 147, Southbury is having a Veterans Day Poppy Drive and Wreaths Across America Fund Raiser.
-The Poppy Drive and Fund Raiser will take place on 5 Nov, 11 Nov, and 12 Nov, locations will be Southbury Plaza Stop and Shop, Southbury Plaza Clock Tower, and the Southbury Green.
+C. Edward Hine American Legion Post 147, Southbury held a Veterans Day Poppy Drive and Wreaths Across America Fund Raiser.
+The Poppy Drive and Fund Raiser took place on 5 Nov, 11 Nov, and 12 Nov, locations were Southbury Plaza Stop and Shop, Southbury Plaza Clock Tower, and the Southbury Green.

 The red poppy is a nationally recognized symbol of sacrifice worn by Americans since World War I to honor those who served and died for our country in all wars.
 It reminds Americans of the sacrifice made by our veterans while protecting our freedoms.

 The funds raised support local American Legion programs throughout the year.
 This past year, American Legion Post 147 awarded $4000 worth of scholarships to Region 15 students.
 Over the years, the American Legion has sponsored young men and women (High School Juniors) to attend Boys State and Girls State, an American Legion program, to introduce young men and women to the workings of government.
 The American Legion has also sponsored young men and women (High School Juniors) to attend State Police Week.
 Participants spend a week at the State Police Academy learning about law enforcement and possible careers.